Fellow disabled veterans, if you’ve ever wondered about the best way to get 100 VA disability, listen up because this expert-level guide is for you!

 For example, you could type a message such as:

-It’s imperative that your current symptoms get documented inside your VA medical records.
+It’s imperative that your current symptoms get documented in your VA medical records.

 Why do I say this?